 We've got a great show planned for you guys today.

-We'll also be talking about the case of the ten month old baby, Charlie Gard, who uh is basically been sentenced to death by the British courts and the European Court of Human Rights.
+We'll also be talking about the case of the 10-month-old baby, Charlie Gard, who has basically been sentenced to death by the British courts and the European Court of Human Rights.

 It's an incredibly disturbing case.

-And we're hoping that we'll be getting we're gonna be getting some exclusive commentary and exclusive insight into Charlie Gard's situation and where he stands now, following that ruling by the European Court of Human Rights from a very close friend of the family.
+And we're hoping that we're going to be getting some exclusive commentary and exclusive insight into Charlie Gard's situation and where he stands now, following that ruling by the European Court of Human Rights from a very close friend of the family.

-And also Matthew Tierman, who is a Polish American journalist who is suing a newspaper in Poland.
+And also Matthew Tirmand, who is a Polish-American journalist who is suing a newspaper in Poland.

-See, it all comes together very well with the Poland today, uh, that is supported by none other than George Soros.
+See, it all comes together very well with the Poland today that is supported by none other than George Soros.

-But the President is indeed in uh was indeed this morning in Poland, obviously very busy in Hamburg now for the G twenty summit.
+But the president is indeed in, was indeed this morning in Poland, obviously very busy in Hamburg now for the G20 summit.

 Angela Merkel hosting that one.

-This morning he spoke about challenging and defeating radical Islamic terrorism.
+This morning he spoke about challenging and defeating radical Islamic terrorism to rapturous applause.

 But of course, that's not what the media wants to report over here.